 Kangaroos may fight all the time, and their fight might take hours!
 But what is the reason behind this fight?

 However, there is much more to learn about this topic.
-We will break down each reason why they fight to make it more explicit.
+Let me explain why they fight to make it more known.
 Let’s dive deeper into this topic!

 Kangaroos Fight For Territory